Truiteseche/edf-tempo-forecast/README.md

 ## How to use

-You can whether use the 'official' instance host at Netlify : https://tempo-days.netlify.app/
+You can whether use [the 'official' instance host at Netlify](https://tempo-days.netlify.app/).

 Or host it by yourself :